 Diversity is something we not only foster, but celebrate.
-At the LGBT Resource Center, and at Syracuse University as a whole, we learn from and lean on each other.
+At the LGBTQ Resource Center, and at Syracuse University as a whole, we learn from and lean on each other.

-STOP Bias is a University-wide effort managed by the Division of Student Affairs.
-It provides the campus community with resources to help those who have been impacted by bias-related incidents on and around campus.
+STOP Bias is a Universitywide effort managed by the Division of Enrollment and the Student Experience.
+It provides the campus community with resources focused on bias education and prevention.

 Disability Cultural Center